Miray La, Saraan, The Caribbean

 “I mean, she has a point.
 What would we tell the kid?
 That you’re their auntie or something?
 You don’t even look related to us.”

 “Frankie, you’ve been my fantasy come true.
 I don’t want this to end.”
 He was next to her now, the table no longer between them.
 His breath smelled like whisky.
 Too much whisky.
-His hand was on Frankie’s shoulder.
-“Look we still could, you and I. The two of us can still be together.”
+Frankie could hear her heartbeat in her ears, his hand was on her shoulder.
+His breath was hot on her cheeks as he said, “Look we still could, you and I. The two of us can still be together.”

 Frankie and Sam both turned to the doorway.
 Darla stood in the hallway, her wet hair dripping onto her white t-shirt.